statamic/docs/content/collections/extending-docs/control-panel.md

 These commands will make Statamic expect files at `public/vendor/app/js/cp.js` and `public/vendor/app/css/cp.css` respectively.

 > This, as well as the webpack config below are already included in the `statamic/statamic` starter site.
-You just have to uncomment them.
+You just have to uncomment them in `app/Providers/AppServiceProvider.php`.

 ## Adding assets to your build process